 You guys.
 Baby Ballard is due in 48 days!
 I’m 33 weeks pregnant today and very much looking forward to meeting our little girl.
 Her nursery’s floor is FINALLY finished, and we can work on the pretty stuff!
 I thought I would share a bunch of nursery decor that has inspired me and let everyone know our plans for finishing up her room in the next few weeks.
 But before we jump into the inspiration pics, let’s check in with where the nursery stands right now.

-We bought this dresser from a really nice guy on Craigslist for super cheap, and I think it’s going to look really nice!
+We definitely are trying to save money where we can (babies are expensive, guys!), so when I found the above dresser on Craigslist for super cheap, I jumped on it!
 It’s serving as our entertainment center right now since we don’t have one (but I have plans, promise!).
 I think a coat of paint, changing out the hardware, and adding some new legs will make it gorgeous!
 I think I want to try chalk paint for the first time since it’s going to be such a heavy use item.

 We also picked up her crib a few months ago and decided to go with the affordable and simple IKEA SNIGLAR.
 It has top ratings in safety, is made out of all wood, and I love the style.
 I really wanted a white crib though, so I think we’ll end up painting it.
 I was thinking I would want some storage underneath when we were crib shopping, but I love the look of a crib skirt and ultimately decided against it.
 Plus, saving money is never a bad thing!